 My dissertation focused on editing two Icelandic manuscript forgeries.
 That research was made possible by generous support from the University of Georgia, a Fulbright Fellowship to Iceland, and Stofnun Árna Magnússonar.
-I completed additional work with early modern Icelandic epistolary collections within Handritadeild at Landsbókasafn Íslands.
+I completed additional work with early modern Icelandic epistolary collections at Handritadeild at Landsbókasafn Íslands.

-My recent research and teaching areas include historical linguistics, language and technology, digital editing and publishing, and participatory learning models.
+My recent research and teaching areas include historical linguistics, language variation and change, digital editing and publishing, and participatory learning models.

 I’m the founding director of the Martha Berry Digital Archive (MBDA).
 To facilitate MBDA, I co-developed Crowd-Ed, a participatory editing tool which enables students, scholars and the larger, extra-academic community — who have much to offer the scholarly community — to participate in documentary editing.

-My research and teaching within digital humanities (DH) began formally when I attended the Digital Humanities Summer Institute in 2007 (text encoding) and again in 2008 (text analysis).
-DH has figured prominently in all aspects of my work, and between 2007 and 2015, I presented at and/or peer reviewed annually for the international Digital Humanities Conference.
+My research and teaching within digital humanities (DH) began formally when I attended the Digital Humanities Summer Institute session on text encoding and continued with study of text analysis.
+DH has figured prominently in all aspects of my work, and I regularly presented at and/or peer reviewed for the international Digital Humanities Conference.

 I served as principal website and publication researcher, designer, and developer of a Drupal publishing platform which supports TEI XML.
 Together with my collaborator and partner, I designed and developed the TEIViewer project and successfully implemented the TEIViewer for use with a digital manuscript edition.

-I’ve chaired and served actively on many university-wide, departmental, and conference committees, and I was co-chair of the TEI Education SIG.
+I’ve chaired and served actively on many university-wide, departmental, and conference committees and co-chaired the TEI Education SIG.

 My teaching background includes university courses in: